Add this event to your calendar (Outlook, iCalendar)

 <<< How to sign up >>>

 This web page is designed so that you can only put yourself on the waiting list.
 Once you’re verified to be suitable for this trip, you will be moved to the participant list.
-A good reference is you can easily finish my Kennesaw 10 hike in 4 hours.

 The payment of $25 only covers AOC Service Fee.
 All costs (transportation, lodging, meals & drinks, and etc.) are paid by members on their own.